 ONE OF the most cryptic and fascinating sections in the entire Bible is the focus of our study this week: On the surface, it’s a message from God to the Prince of Tyre, who, at the time of Ezekiel, was a man named Ithobaal III.
 However, it’s clear from the context that this was really directed at the divine rebel from Eden.

-Unlike other Old Testament prophets, Balaam son of Beor was a prophet for profit.
-The frightened king of Moab, Balak son of Zippor, hired Balaam to curse Israel so that his tiny nation would not be overrun.
-Instead, Balaam blessed Israel three times because, as he told Balak, “All that Yahweh says, that I must do.”
+Balaam son of Beor was a prophet for profit.
+The frightened king of Moab hired him to curse Israel so that his tiny nation would not be overrun.
+Instead, Balaam blesses Israel three times.
+We also discuss the incident in the desert with the fiery serpents (saraph nachash) and the Israelites’ defeat of the giant kings Sihon and Og.